Flooding and waterlogging

 - This may sound bizarre, but you may have to water plants thoroughly during dry spells following waterlogging, as they will be more susceptible to drought stress due to their reduced and damaged root system.

 Grass in the lawn is equally susceptible to flooding and waterlogging as any other plant in the garden.

 - As with your beds and borders, keep off the lawn until it has dried out.
 Treading on saturated soil will cause compaction, reducing the lawn’s aeration and drainage even further and make the problem worse – both now and in the long term.

 - Then thoroughly spike the lawn all over either using a garden fork or, better still, a hollow-tine aerator.
 Brushing sharp sand into the holes will further improve the drainage.

-- Feed in both spring and summer with EverGreen Complete 4in1, which will help green up the lawn and help the grass recover from the adverse weather.
+- Feed-in both spring and summer with Miracle-Gro EverGreen Complete 4-in-1, which will help green up the lawn and help the grass recover from the adverse weather.

 - Where areas of grass have died out, reseed them with Miracle-Gro Patch Magic.
-This contains a combination of grass seed, 4-month feed and the same coir compost in Miracle-Gro Flower Magic.
+This contains a combination of grass seed, 4-month feed and coir compost.
 It ensures excellent results anywhere – from high traffic areas to harsh sun and dense shade.
 It’s the only patching mix that takes care of the seed so anyone can grow thick, beautiful grass.
 Miracle-Gro Patch Magic grass builds stronger roots and leaf growth that survive virtually every tough condition.

 - In flooded gardens and allotments, edible crops in the ground are probably best discarded and not eaten, as various pollutants and even raw sewage may have affected them.
 As these pollutants can remain in the soil for a relatively long time, you may have to forego growing any crops in the ground this year.